toyboot4e/Rot/README.md

 ## Architecture

 ### Engine - View separation
-We split the game into "Engine" and "UI".
-Engine is the internal game state, UI is other (input and view).
+We split the game into *Engine* and *UI.* Engine is the internal game state, UI is the other (input and view).
 When we `tick` the game state, it returns `RlTickReport`, with which UI can pull enough context to visualize what happened.

+> The terminology is based on [this blog post](https://journal.stuffwithstuff.com/2014/07/15/a-turn-based-game-loop/), but they don't directly apply to the project names. `Rot.Engine` is alomost same as the internal game state.
+But `Rot.Ui` is a view/input component of the `Rot.Game` application, and the app is the UI to the Engine.

 ### Engine = processor of contents
 We develop the game by adding contents to the engine.

 #### Mutation via events
-We mutate the game by pushing `RlEvent` to the engine. `RlEvent` is not only primitive events, such as `TakeDamage`, but also **actions** of entities.
-This is natural because action events are a kind of mutation; they result in some primitive events, e.g. `MeleeAttack` → `Hit` → `TakeDamage`.
+We mutate the game by pushing `RlEvent` to the engine. `RlEvent` is not only primitive events, such as `GiveDamage`, but also **actions** of entities.
+This is natural because action events are a kind of mutation; they result in some primitive events, e.g. `MeleeAttack` → `Hit` → `GiveDamage`.

 #### Layers of logics
 When we add a new feature to the game, we may want to add some logic to existing action event handlings.
-For example, if an entity is able to become "dissy", their walking directions become random.
-We need add the logic to `Walk` event handling.
+For example, if an entity is able to become "dissy", their walking directions may become random.
+We need to add that logic to `Walk` event handling then.

 Since we add more extension to the engine later, we don't write an action handling logic at one place.
 Instead, we collect each logic via `RlEventHub`.
-Logic subscribes specific `RlEvent`s through the hub, with some `precedence`.
+Logics subscribe specific `RlEvent`s through the hub, passing some `precedence`.
 Then `RlEventHub` dispatches each logic to the events in the order of the precedences.